vauxite-org/typescript-logging/docs/latest_categorized.md

 The above is tackled by a different project [typescript-logging-extension](https://github.com/mreuvers/typescript-logging-extension) which currently can be used in Chrome, as a developer extension, if the category style of logging is used by the application.

+In addition of the extension, logging can be changed on console level as well.

 ## How

 The example below configures the logging in Config.ts and exports the relevant (sub)categories you want to log for